 Restoring the natural ecological condition of the Escalante River and its watershed

 One of the greatest threats to river and riparian ecosystem health is the introduction and spread of invasive species.
 Non-native trees like Russian olive and tamarisk compete with native vegetation, choke water flows and reduce wildlife habitat.
 These invasive plants have largely resisted control efforts by public land managers, remaining prevalent throughout watershed and re-invading previously cleared areas.

 The ERWP is focused on improving the health of the entire watershed, with special emphasis on the removal of Russian olive from the Escalante River and its tributaries.
-Over 6,000 acres have been targeted for treatment, with over half of the river treated to date.
+Nearly 8,000 acres have been targeted for treatment, with over 80 percent of the river treated to date.
 With the appearance of the tamarisk leaf beetle, additional control and restoration work will be needed in riparian zones as tamarisk trees are defoliated and begin to die.
 The river’s waters are also being invaded, as non-native fish are competing with and preying on native species.

 Partner accomplishments include:

 - Removing nonnative Russian olive from over 6,000 acres of federal, state and privately owned lands

 - Monitoring riparian vegetation, amphibians, fish, stream channel geometry, flow volume, water quality and beaver habitat